-When are stockholder proposals for inclusion in our Proxy Statement for next year's annual meeting due?
+When are stockholder proposals for inclusion in the Company's Proxy Statement for next year's annual meeting due?

-Stockholders wishing to present proposals for inclusion in our Proxy Statement for the 2023 annual meeting of stockholders (the "2023 Annual Meeting") pursuant to Rule 14a-8 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), must submit their proposals so that they are received by us at our principal executive offices no later than December 30, 2022.
+Stockholders wishing to present proposals for inclusion in our Proxy Statement for the 2024 annual meeting of stockholders (the "2024 Annual Meeting") pursuant to Rule 14a-8 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), must submit their proposals so that they are received by us at our principal executive offices no later than December 23, 2023.
 Proposals should be sent to our Secretary at 5403 Betsy Ross Drive, Santa Clara, CA 95054.

-When are other proposals and stockholder nominations for the 2023 Annual Meeting due?
+When are stockholder nominations for directors and other stockholder proposals for the 2024 Annual Meeting due?

-With respect to proposals and nominations not to be included in our proxy statement for the 2023 Annual Meeting pursuant to Rule 14a-8 of the Exchange Act, our Amended and Restated Bylaws (our "Bylaws") provide that stockholders who wish to nominate a director or propose other business to be brought before the stockholders at an annual meeting of stockholders must notify our Secretary by a written notice, which notice must be received at our principal executive offices not less than 120 days nor more than 180 days prior to the anniversary date of the immediately preceding year's annual meeting of stockholders.
+With respect to proposals and nominations not to be included in our proxy statement for the 2024 Annual Meeting pursuant to Rule 14a-8 of the Exchange Act, our Second Amended and Restated Bylaws (our "Bylaws") provide that stockholders who wish to nominate a director or propose other business to be brought before the stockholders at an annual meeting of stockholders must notify our Secretary by a written notice, which notice must be received at our principal executive offices not less than 120 days nor more than 180 days prior to the anniversary date of the immediately preceding year's annual meeting of stockholders.

-Stockholders wishing to present nominations for director or proposals for consideration at the 2023 Annual Meeting under these provisions of our Bylaws must submit their nominations or proposals in writing so that they are received by our Secretary at our principal executive offices not earlier than December 25, 2022 and not later than February 23, 2023 in order to be considered.
-In the event that the 2023 Annual Meeting is to be held on a date that is not within 30 days before or 60 days after the one-year anniversary of the Annual Meeting, then a stockholder's notice must be received by the Secretary no earlier than 120 days prior to such annual meeting and no later than the tenth day following the day on which we first make a public announcement of the date of the 2023 Annual Meeting.
+Stockholders wishing to present nominations for director or proposals for consideration at the 2024 Annual Meeting under these provisions of our Bylaws must submit their nominations or proposals in writing so that they are received by our Secretary at our principal executive offices not earlier than December 16, 2023 and not later than February 14, 2024 in order to be considered.
+In the event that the 2024 Annual Meeting is to be held on a date that is not within 30 days before or 60 days after the one-year anniversary of the Annual Meeting, then a stockholder's notice must be received by the Secretary no earlier than 120 days prior to such annual meeting and no later than the tenth day following the day on which we first make a public announcement of the date of the 2024 Annual Meeting.

+To comply with our Bylaws as well as the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than our nominees for 2024 Annual Meeting must ensure that our Secretary receives written notice that sets forth all information required by our Bylaws and by Rule 14a-19(b) under the Exchange Act within the time frames set forth above.
 Nominations or proposals should be sent in writing to our Secretary at 5403 Betsy Ross Drive, Santa Clara, CA 95054.
-A stockholder's notice to nominate a director or bring any other business before the Annual Meeting or the 2023 Annual Meeting must set forth certain information, which is specified in our Bylaws.
+A stockholder's notice to nominate a director or bring any other business before the Annual Meeting or the 2024 Annual Meeting must set forth certain information, which is specified in our Bylaws.
 A complete copy of our Bylaws may be found in the Corporate Governance section of the Investors section of our website at www.shockwavemedical.com.
-Information on or accessible through our website is not incorporated by reference in this Proxy Statement.